IliassTAHIRI/itahiri/content/post/2018-08-13-data-analysis-using-python-energy-mix-in-morocco.md

 The aim of this article is to understand the energy mix in morocco by using the data provided by World Development Indicators dataset from the World Bank.
 The data contains many important indicators and their variation through the years.
 Few of this indicators are :

-- Teachers in primary education, both sexes (number) --> Code : SE.PRM.TCHR
+- Teachers in primary education, both sexes (number): SE.PRM.TCHR
-- CO2 emissions (kt)                                 --> Code : EN.ATM.CO2E.KT
+- CO2 emissions (kt): EN.ATM.CO2E.KT
-- Life expectancy at birth, female (years)           --> Code : SP.DYN.LE00.FE.IN
+- Life expectancy at birth, female (years) : SP.DYN.LE00.FE.IN

 Many are other indicators can be found in the dataset that are related to economy, health, education...
 In the next articles I will try to explore more in details this dataset.